hyh-sherry/javascript-homework/README.md

-# JavaScript Homework

-UofTSTG Data Boot Camp Homework11

-# Unit 14 | Assignment - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Background